owenthereal/upterm/docs/upterm_upgrade.md

 ### Examples

 ```
-  # Upgrade to the latest version
+  # Upgrade to the latest version:
   upterm upgrade

-  # Upgrade to a specific version
+  # Upgrade to a specific version:
-  $ upterm upgrade 0.2.0
+  upterm upgrade 0.2.0
 ```

 ### Options